vertica/vertica-python/README.md

 # Connect to a vertica database
 with vertica_python.connect(**conn_info) as conn:
     # Open a cursor to perform database operations
+    # vertica-python only support one cursor per connection
     cur = conn.cursor()

     # Execute a command: create a table